Japanese Fried Chicken

 For the Marinade

-- 1/2 teaspoon coarse sea salt
+- 1 teaspoon sea salt

-- 1/2 teaspoon freshly cracked white pepper
+- 1 teaspoon black pepper, freshly cracked

 - 2 tablespoons soy sauce

-- 1 tablespoon Chinese shaoxing wine
+- 1 tablespoon mirin, or Chinese shaoxing wine

 - 1 egg white

-For the Popcorn Chicken
+For the Japanese Fried Chicken

-- 300 g (2 cups) plain flour (all-purpose flour)
+- 300 g (2 cups) plain flour, (all-purpose flour)

-- vegetable oil for shallow frying
+- vegetable oil, for shallow frying

 To Serve